Rebranding Initiative

 Following the successful conclusion of the first strategy session with ULC, GreenHouse convened the following additional sessions to obtain input and perceptions of UDM from other key stakeholders:

-As part of the deliverables for this project, GreenHouse will unveil a documentary film that features our community strategy sessions and interviews with community members to help cement findings.
+As part of the deliverables for this project, GreenHouse will deliver a short-form documentary film that features our community strategy sessions and interviews with community members to help cement findings and inform future initiatives.
 UDM will unveil this video at an upcoming event on campus as we begin our work to solicit important input from faculty, staff, students and alumni in the coming months.
-Look for messages from MarCom inviting our internal community to join in future strategy sessions soon.
+(Look for messages from MarCom inviting our internal community to join in future strategy sessions soon.)

 Phase 3: Help from National Marketing Firm on New Brand & Testing